 How old is the program?

-The program is quite new at Jose Ortega.
 The dual-immersion Mandarin kindergarten class began on the first day of the 2007-08 school year.
 The only other Mandarin Immersion program in the San Francisco Unified School District is at Starr King Elementary School, which began one year before our program.
 Both programs are doing well.
 We anticipate a sharp rise in applications each year as more parents see the benefits of dual- immersion programs.

 Is this program sanctioned by the San Francisco Unified School District?